pretix/pretix-docs/docs/guides/check-in/custom.md

 ### Allowing entries on a specific number of days

 This section explains how to set up a custom check-in rule to allow entry on any specific number of days.
+Check the box next to "Allow multiple entries per ticket".

 Create an AND-bracket and add a condition within that bracket.
 Select `Product`, then `is one of`, and then choose the products in question.